Muslim holiday moves closer to becoming addition on WCPSS calender

 May 13 will mark the end of Ramadan.

-Shaikh said Wake County's thriving Muslim population deserves to be recognized and that Eid Al-Fire is a holy day, much like Christmas or Easter is to Christians.
+Shaikh said Wake County's thriving Muslim population deserves to be recognized and that Eid-El -Fitr is a holy day, much like Christmas or Easter is to Christians.

 "Over years we have grown.
 We have shown our presence," she said.